omikad/datasciencecoursera/CodeBook.md

 Script `run_analysis.R` will produce file `UCI_HAR_tidy.csv` that contains the following features.

-Activity - activity performed by subject: WALKING, WALKING_UPSTAIRS, WALKING_DOWNSTAIRS, SITTING, STANDING, LAYING
+`activity` - activity performed by subject: `WALKING`, `WALKING_UPSTAIRS`, `WALKING_DOWNSTAIRS`, `SITTING`, `STANDING`, `LAYING`

-Subject - integer number of person
+`subject` - integer number of person

 The features selected for this database come from the accelerometer and gyroscope 3-axial raw signals.
 These time domain signals (prefix 'time' to denote time) were captured at a constant rate of 50 Hz.
 Then they were filtered using a median filter and a 3rd order low pass Butterworth filter with a corner frequency of 20 Hz to remove noise.
-Similarly, the acceleration signal was then separated into body and gravity acceleration signals (timeBodyAccelerometer-XYZ and timeGravityAccelerometer-XYZ) using another low pass Butterworth filter with a corner frequency of 0.3 Hz.
+Similarly, the acceleration signal was then separated into body and gravity acceleration signals (`timeBodyAccelerometer-XYZ` and `timeGravityAccelerometer-XYZ`) using another low pass Butterworth filter with a corner frequency of 0.3 Hz.

-Subsequently, the body linear acceleration and angular velocity were derived in time to obtain Jerk signals (timeBodyAccelerometerJerk-XYZ and timeBodyGyroscopeJerk-XYZ).
-Also the magnitude of these three-dimensional signals were calculated using the Euclidean norm (timeBodyAccelerometerMagnitude, timeGravityAccelerometerMagnitude, timeBodyAccelerometerJerkMagnitude, timeBodyGyroscopeMagnitude, timeBodyGyroscopeJerkMagnitude).
+Subsequently, the body linear acceleration and angular velocity were derived in time to obtain Jerk signals (`timeBodyAccelerometerJerk-XYZ` and `timeBodyGyroscopeJerk-XYZ`).
+Also the magnitude of these three-dimensional signals were calculated using the Euclidean norm (`timeBodyAccelerometerMagnitude`, `timeGravityAccelerometerMagnitude`, `timeBodyAccelerometerJerkMagnitude`, `timeBodyGyroscopeMagnitude`, `timeBodyGyroscopeJerkMagnitude`).

-Finally a Fast Fourier Transform (FFT) was applied to some of these signals producing frequencyBodyAccelerometer-XYZ, frequencyBodyAccelerometerJerk-XYZ, frequencyBodyGyroscope-XYZ, frequencyBodyBodyAccelerometerJerkMagnitude, frequencyBodyBodyGyroscopeMagnitude, frequencyBodyBodyGyroscopeMagnitude.
+Finally a Fast Fourier Transform (FFT) was applied to some of these signals producing `frequencyBodyAccelerometer-XYZ`, `frequencyBodyAccelerometerJerk-XYZ`, `frequencyBodyGyroscope-XYZ`, `frequencyBodyBodyAccelerometerJerkMagnitude`, `frequencyBodyBodyGyroscopeMagnitude`, `frequencyBodyBodyGyroscopeMagnitude`.

 The set of variables that were estimated from these signals are: